bala5000/100DaysHardware/Phase 1/readme.md

 # Phase 1

-In this stage, I mainly focused on getting my foundation in electronics learning about fundamentals such as diode amplifier network models to basic bread board connection parts which I learned on YouTube and some open-source software.
+In this stage, I mainly focused on getting my foundation in electronics learning about fundamentals such as diode amplifier network models to basic breadboard connection parts which I learned on YouTube and some open-source software.

 Most of my components were bought through the local store